-The most recent survey is being administered NOW, Spring 2018:
+The most recent survey was administered in Spring 2018:

 Participants will complete a 30-minute, web-based survey; faculty members have received unique links to the survey via email from COACHE (email@example.com).
 COACHE will not use names or email addresses for any purposes other than this research.